 Are you are an employer, and you would like to offer a permanent job to a foreign worker who wants to immigrate to Canada?
 You can do this with an offer of arranged employment under the Federal Skilled Worker (FSW) program or the Federal Skilled Trades Program (FSTP).

 CIC gives priority to new FSW applications with a qualifying job offer.

 Applicants under the FSTP must either have a job offer, or a certificate of qualification from a province or territory to be eligible for the program.

-- Processing times: Most cases are finalized within 11 months.
+- Processing times: Most FSW cases are finalized within 11 months.
 (Since the FSTP only began in 2013, we do not have data on processing times yet.)

 - Employers need to:

-- Most foreign workers can be recruited as Temporary Foreign Workers while their application for permanent residence is being processed.
+- Most foreign workers can be recruited as Temporary Foreign Workers while we process their application for permanent residence.

-- be Skill Type 0 (managerial occupations) or Skill Level A (professional occupations) or B (technical occupations and skilled trades) on the Canadian National Occupational Classification (NOC) list; and
+- be Skill Type 0 (managerial occupations) or Skill Level A (professional occupations) or B (technical occupations and skilled trades) on the Canadian National Occupational Classification (NOC) list,

 - have wages and working conditions comparable to those offered to Canadians working in the occupation.

 Note: for the FSTP, the employment offer can be made by up to two employers.